4-DS/.github/profile/README.md

 ## SinaraML Framework - framework for creating and operating DSML platforms
 - From the first sight of a Data Scientist with Sinara to receiving the first Docker image with a model accessible via REST, it will take only 15 minutes.
-- Sinara provides Sinara Server, Sinara Storage, Sinara Lib, Sinara Step Template, Sinara Tools at the disposal of the Data Scientist.
+- SinaraML framework provides Sinara Server, Sinara Storage, Sinara Lib, Sinara Step Template, Sinara Tools at the disposal of the Data Scientist.
 - Sinara Server is a Jupyter Server, with all the necessary libraries for working with data and training models.
 - Sinara Storage is a storage for data, editable code in Jupyter Notebook and temporary files.
 - Sinara Lib is a compact library that contains everything you need to create ML pipelines, for data preparation and versioning, model and preprocessing/postprocessing packaging  in a Docker Container with REST interface.